 Action 4 would modify commercial management measures for gag.
-For Sub-action 4a the Council selected Alternative 3 as the preferred alternative, which proposes a 300 pound gutted weight trip limit.
+The Council selected Alternative 3 as the preferred alternative, which proposes a 300 pound gutted weight trip limit.
 Reducing commercial trip limits in combination with a reduction in the commercial ACL under Action 3 could extend the length of commercial fishing.
 However, in general, reductions in commercial trip limits could increase the number of discards, as fish that would normally be retained would have to be discarded under a lower trip limit.
 According to trip level landings data, the majority of commercial trips with a least one pound of gag would fall below or at the preferred alternative (Figure 4.1.1.1).
 Preferred Alternative 3 is not expected to result in a substantial increase in gag discards.
-For Sub-action 4b the Council selected

-Alternative 1 (No Action) as the preferred alternative, so no changes in bycatch are expected from this sub-action.
 While increased discards of gag are expected, there is no anticipated change to fishing activity or behavior in the snapper grouper commercial sector and thus no changes in bycatch of co-occurring species are expected as a result of Action 4.

 Action 5 would modify recreational management measures for gag.
 Sub-action 5a would establish vessel limits for the recreational sector.
 The Council has not selected a preferred option for this sub-action.
 Establishing a vessel limit for gag could result in increased regulatory discards; however, the majority of recreational fishing trips land one or less gag per trip.
-For Sub-action 5b the Council selected Alternative 1 (No Action) as the preferred alternative, so no changes in bycatch are expected from this sub-action.
-Sub-action 5c would prohibit bag limit retention for captain and crew for the for-hire component of the recreational sector.
+Sub-action 5b would prohibit bag limit retention for captain and crew for the for-hire component of the recreational sector.
 The Council has also not selected a preferred option for this sub-action.
 Fishing activity or behavior in the snapper grouper recreational sector is not expected to substantially change, thus no changes in bycatch of co-occurring species are expected as a result of Action 5.